Suitable for savers who:

 What would the estimated balance be after 12 months based on a £1,000 deposit?

-This is an illustration only, so it doesn’t take into account your individual circumstances.
-It assumes that you don’t make any withdrawals or additional deposits during the year.
+These are illustrations only, so they don’t take into account your individual circumstances.
+They assume that you don’t make any withdrawals or additional deposits during the year.

 How do I open and manage my account?

 Our Income Bonds account is for customers aged 16 or over.
 You can open an account in your own name or jointly with one other person.
 You can also invest in trust for someone else.

 If you want to switch to Income Bonds from another NS&I account or investment:

 Yes, you can take out money online, by phone or by post with no notice or penalty.
 The minimum withdrawal is £500 and you need to keep a balance of at least £500 to keep your account open.

 We pay your interest without deducting any tax.
 However, the interest is taxable so it will count towards your Personal Savings Allowance.

 We’ll send you an electronic statement in April each year, showing all your transactions and interest.
 Or you can receive your statements by post if you prefer.

 Gross is the taxable rate of interest without the deduction of UK Income Tax.